-In 2018, ADL’s Center for Technology and Society (CTS), with the support of the Robert Belfer Family, launched the Belfer Fellows program.
-Its third class of Belfer fellows includes three dynamic individuals.
+In 2018, ADL Center for Technology and Society (CTS), with the support of the Robert Belfer Family, launched the Belfer Fellows program.
+Its fourth class of Belfer Fellows comprises three leading academics studying disinformation, deplatforming, and toxicity in online games.
 The Belfer Fellowship program advances ADL’s work by promoting awareness around online hate and digital citizenship, as well as implementing these projects for the wider social good.